 Allegations of sexual assault or rape occurring on or off campus may be reported to the Nassau County Police Department, Village of Old Westbury Police Department, the Village of Old Brookville Police Department or any other competent authority.
 The University Police Department will provide whatever assistance is needed in the notification of other Departments.
 The Offices of Student Affairs, Counseling Services, Health Services, the Dean of Students, and the Title IX Coordinator are available for consultation relative to such incidents.
 Efforts will be made to ensure the confidentially of all reports, except what is required and necessary to investigate the alleged offenses.
-College authorities may issue a Campus Crime Alert to those areas of the College community affected by the crime.
+Campus authorities may issue a Campus Crime Alert to those areas of the University community affected by the crime.
 The issuance of this alert will depend on the particular circumstances of the crime.
 Victims providing information to the University Police may choose either criminal prosecution and/or a referral to the campus judicial discipline system.

 Procedures and possible sanctions related to on-campus discipline are discussed in the Code for Student Conduct.
 Victims of sex crimes should contact the Dean of Students Office at Ext.
 3067 for additional information.
 Further information on the procedures that should occur if a victim decides to report is available in the Student Handbook.
 It is important to note that the accuser and the accused are entitled to the same opportunities to have an advisor present during a disciplinary proceeding.
 The accuser and the accused will be informed of the outcome of any campus disciplinary action including the sanction to be imposed.
-Such sanctions can include suspension and dismissal from the College.
+Such sanctions can include suspension and dismissal from the University.